 Fires are often caused by cooking, defective wiring, electrical issues, smoking, and unattended indoor or outdoor fires.
 Property owners must comply with fire safety codes and have working fire safety features, such as fire extinguishers, sprinklers, smoke detectors, etc.

 Toxic chemicals are used every day in manufacturing, construction, medicine, agriculture, industry, and in the home.
 Harmful exposure to poisonous chemicals can be accidental, but it is often due to deliberate or negligent industry practices.

 Around one-third of burns in the U.S. are caused by hot liquids.
 Water that reaches a temperature of 120 degrees or above causes a scalding burn, and at 140 degrees, it only takes five seconds to cause a third-degree burn.
 The hotter the water and the longer it remains on the skin, the more severe the burn.
 People can be burned by water, for example, while using a jacuzzi, hotel bathtub, when working in kitchens, etc. Employers, homeowners, or building managers can be liable in these instances.

 Serious burn injuries may also occur from:

 Reach out to Harris & Harris Injury Lawyers, if you have suffered a severe burn as the result of someone else’s negligence.
-There is a time limit for filing an injury claim in Nevada, so you shouldn’t delay in taking action or consulting a burn injury attorney in Las Vegas.
+We know how difficult it can be navigating medical care, medical expenses, and the physical pain associated with severe burn injuries.
+There is a time limit for filing an injury claim in Nevada, so you shouldn’t delay in taking action or consulting our burn injury attorneys in Las Vegas.

-We will carefully listen to you and answer any questions you have, while freely evaluating your claim.
+We will carefully listen to you and answer any questions you have, while freely evaluating your personal injury claim.
 Contact us online or by calling (702) 384-1414.